From The Giant’s Campaign, a Novel

 “You know that already,” the man said.
 “I am still integrating with this host, but soon he will be mine.”

 “I prefer to think of myself as a man.
-A mollusk passes from host to host, but a man is what emerges.
-I am still Limax, as I was in that body you see on the floor.
+A mollusk passes from host to host, but together we are Limax.
+In the most essential way, I am still Limax, as I was in that body you see on the floor.
 Ah, you cannot imagine how unpleasant this is, having to eat into them, to make room for myself, tasting their vile thoughts.
 Orson was depraved.
 The evil echoes of his mind will fade, but for now, I’ve inherited his sins.”

 “Is Orson dead, then?”